-Article 3.12 - Content of the curriculum: Global Criminal Law
+Article 3.13 - Content of the curriculum: Global Criminal Law

 - 1. The degree programme Global Criminal Law comprises the following compulsory theoretical course units with their study loads: - a.
 Comparative Criminal Law, 6 ECTS; - b.
 Criminal Procedure and Human Rights, 6 ECTS; - c.
 Cybercrime and Cyber Security, 6 ECTS; - d.
 International Crimes and Gross Violations of Human Rights, 6 ECTS; - e.
 International Criminal Tribunals and Courts, 6 ECTS; - f.
-Organised and Financial Crime, 6 ECTS.

-- 2. In addition, the degree programme comprises the following compulsory course units with their study loads: - a.
+Organised and Financial Crime, 6 ECTS. - 2.
+In addition, the degree programme comprises the following compulsory course units with their study loads: - a.
 Seminar Judicial Cooperation in Criminal Matters, 6 ECTS; - b.
 Master's thesis in the field of criminal law, 18 ECTS. - 3.
+Ocasys sets out the content and teaching methods of the compulsory course units of the various degree programmes in more detail, including the prior knowledge that students must or should preferably have in order to successfully undertake the course unit in question.

+- 4. Any activities that contravene the provisions in Article 3.13.3, including participation in course units and examinations, will be considered not to have taken place. - 5.
 In situations of force majeure in which it is not reasonably possible to provide the education and examinations in the manner stated in Ocasys, it is possible to temporarily switch to a different education and assessment form.
 This is subject to the condition that the learning outcomes set are also achieved after the change in form upon completion of the programme, which is at the discretion of the Board of Examiners.

-Article 3.13 - Content of the curriculum: International Commercial Law
+Article 3.14 - Content of the curriculum: International Commercial Law

 - 1. The degree programme International Commercial Law comprises the following compulsory theoretical course units with their study loads: - a.
 Comparative Private International Law, 6 ECTS; - b.
 Comparative Property Law, 6 ECTS; - c.
 Comparative Tort Law, 6 ECTS; - d.
 Cross-border Commercial Transactions, 6 ECTS; - e.
 International Commercial Dispute Settlement Law, 6 ECTS; - f.
 International Contracts Law, 6 ECTS. - 2.
 In addition, the degree programme comprises the following compulsory course units with their study loads: - a.
 Seminar Contracts Law, 6 ECTS; - b.
 Master's thesis in the field of (international) commercial law, 18 ECTS. - 3.
+Ocasys sets out the content and teaching methods of the compulsory course units of the various degree programmes in more detail, including the prior knowledge that students must or should preferably have in order to successfully undertake the course unit in question. - 4.
+Any activities that contravene the provisions in Article 3.14.3, including participation in course units and examinations, will be considered not to have taken place. - 5.
 In situations of force majeure in which it is not reasonably possible to provide the education and examinations in the manner stated in Ocasys, it is possible to temporarily switch to a different education and assessment form.
 This is subject to the condition that the learning outcomes set are also achieved after the change in form upon completion of the programme, which is at the discretion of the Board of Examiners.

-Article 3.14 - Content of the curriculum: Public International Law and International Human Rights Law
+Article 3.15 - Content of the curriculum: Public International Law and International Human Rights Law

 - 1. The degree programme Public International Law comprises the following compulsory theoretical course unit with its study load: - a.
-Advanced International Law, 6 ECTS; - b.
+Advanced International Law, 6 ECTS;

+- b.
 International Human Rights Law, 6 ECTS; - c.
 International Institutional Law, 6 ECTS; - d.
 Settlement of International Disputes, 6 ECTS; - e.
 UN Peacekeeping and Peace Enforcement, 6 ECTS.